-Students in the M.B.A. program take between 16-20 courses, depending upon their undergraduate academic preparation.
-Students interested in the certificate programs may complete the certificate requirements as part of the M.B.A.
-Students without appropriate undergraduate coursework take up to four general preparatory courses that provide a solid understanding of basic business operations.
+Students in the M.B.A. program take between 17-19 courses, depending upon their undergraduate academic preparation.
+Students interested in the certificate programs may complete the certificate requirements as a part of the M.B.A. or M.M. degrees.

-The 16-20 M.B.A. courses required for graduation consist of four general courses, 12 core courses, and four elective courses.
-All courses are two semester hours.
-A minimum of 12 of the 20 graduate courses required for graduation must be taken at North Park University.
-Students interested in the certificate programs may complete the certificate requirements within the framework of the Master of Business Administration program.
+The 17-19 M.B.A. courses required for graduation consist of 12 core courses common to the M.B.A. and M.M. degrees, three subcore courses and four electives.
+All courses are two semester hours and meet once a week for eight weeks.
+A minimum of 13 of the 19 courses required for graduation must be taken at North Park University.
+Students interested in certificate programs may complete certificate requirements as part of the M.B.A. program.